by Jo Miller

 It has been 15 years since Whitehouse first joined the Whitworth faculty in 1996.

-Whitworth communications studies professor, Mike Ingram, has known Whitehouse since 1982 when they were friends and debate teammates at Carson-Newman College in Jefferson City, Tenn.
+Whitworth communication studies professor, Mike Ingram, has known Whitehouse since 1982 when they were friends and debate teammates at Carson-Newman College in Jefferson City, Tenn.

 “We laughed a lot that a pair of college friends were now academic professionals across the country,” Ingram said.